-LANDMINE used a number of spatial data layers for both input and output, each one using 4 ha pixels (200m square).
+LANDMINE uses a number of spatial data layers for both input and output, each one using 4 ha pixels (200 m square).

-5.2.1 Pre-INDUSTRIAL VEGETATION
+5.2.1 Pre-industrial Vegetation

 Since the model runs capture NRV, they must represent "natural" (i.e., pre-industrial) landscape conditions with no obvious cultural features such as towns, roads, harvesting, or even fire control impacts.
 The elimination of the cultural influence on the spatial dataset required three steps.